Eucalyptus diversicolor: Distribution and habitat

 The heart of the karri forest is found near Nannup and Manjimup through to Denmark.

 The total area covered by karri forest is less than 200000 ha which is about one fifth of its virgin growth.
 The nearest tall tree forests are some 3000 km to the east in Tasmania and Victoria.

+Karri has been introduced to parts of Africa including; Kenya, Tanzania and the Canary Islands.